learning-layers/TagRec/README.md

 ##Towards A Standardized Tag Recommender Benchmarking Framework

+TagRec won the best poster award @ Hypertext 2014 (HT'14) conference: [http://ht.acm.org/ht2014/index.php?awards.poster](http://ht.acm.org/ht2014/index.php?awards.poster)

 ## Description
 The aim of this [work](http://www.christophtrattner.info/pubs/ht241-kowald.pdf) (please [cite](https://github.com/learning-layers/TagRec/#citation)) is to provide the community with a simple to use, generic tag-recommender framework written in Java to evaluate novel tag-recommender algorithms with a set of well-known std.
 IR metrics such as nDCG, MAP, MRR, Precision (P@k), Recall (R@k), F1-score (F1@k), Diversity (D), Serendipity (S), User Coverage (UC) and folksonomy datasets such as BibSonomy, CiteULike, LastFM, Flickr, MovieLens or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.

 Furthermore, it contains algorithms to process datasets (e.g., p-core pruning, leave-one-out or 80/20 splitting and LDA topic creation).

-The software already contains three novel tag-recommender approaches based on cognitive science theory.
+The software already contains four novel tag-recommender approaches based on cognitive science theory.
 The first one ([3Layers](http://www.christophtrattner.info/pubs/cikm2013.pdf)) (Seitlinger et al, 2013) uses topic information and is based on the ALCOVE theory (Krutschke et al., 1992).
 The second one ([BLL+C](http://delivery.acm.org/10.1145/2580000/2576934/p463-kowald.pdf)) (Kowald et al., 2014b) uses time information is based on the ACT-R theory (Anderson et al., 2004).
 The third one ([3LT](http://arxiv.org/pdf/1402.0728v1.pdf)) (Kowald et al., 2014a) is a combination of the former two approaches and integrates the time component on the level of tags and topics.
+Finally, the fourth one (BLLac+C) extends the BLL+C algorithm with semantic correlations (Trattner et al., 2014).

 Based on our latest strand of research, TagRec also contains algorithms for the personalized recommendation of resources / items in social tagging systems.
 In this respect TagRec includes a novel algorithm called [CIRTT](http://arxiv.org/pdf/1406.7727v1.pdf) (Lacic et al., 2014) that integrates tag and time information using the BLL-equation coming from the ACT-R theory (Anderson et al, 2004)